delyle/ImpulsiveBiped/README.md

 #### Default guess

-To find an optimal solution at nondimensional speeds of $U = 0.5$ and $D = 0.4$ from a simple guess, call
+To find an optimal solution at nondimensional speeds of U = 0.5 and D = 0.4 from a simple guess, call

     out = ImpulsiveBipedHalfStanceIterate(0.5,0.4,'default');